j0i0m0b0o/jump-loss-libraries/README.md

 - EMA coefficient is derived from half‑life:
   - `alpha = 1 − 2^(−Δ / T½)`
 - Default alpha at 160 ms / 4.8 s is ≈ 0.0231
-- No clamp/cap is applied to JL (intentionally differs from the UI’s optional clamp).

 ---